Nun Orchid Care

 Something bugging your orchid?
 Aphids are green, leggy insects attracted to new growth on plants, including flower buds.
 Look over your plant regularly for an infestation.
 Aphids suck plant juices and if left untreated, will multiply quickly, causing distorted growth.
 Try to wipe them off with a damp cloth before resorting to an insecticide.

 Water: Phaius tankervilleae is a terrestrial in its native habitat so it needs more moisture than many orchids.
 Keep potting medium moist but not soggy, which leads to root rot.
-Try to avoid splattering water on the leaves because they rot easily.
+Try to avoid splattering water on the leaves because black spots may appear.
 Water sparingly during the winter.

 Humidity: Moderate (50% relative humidity).
 Raise the humidity, if needed by setting your orchid plant on a humidity tray or use a cool-mist room humidifier.